dkoryto/netbeans/README.md

 In another terminal window

     docker run -e DISPLAY=$(ifconfig vboxnet0 | grep 'inet ' | cut -d' ' -f2):0 -it bbania/netbeans:8.1

+### Persistent data

+NetBeans plugins are kept on `$HOME/.netbeans` inside the container, so if you want to keep them around after you close it, you'll need to share it with your host.

+For example:

+    docker run -e DISPLAY=$(ifconfig vboxnet0 | grep 'inet ' | cut -d' ' -f2):0 \
+               -v `pwd`/.netbeans-docker:/home/developer/.netbeans \
+               -it bbania/netbeans:8.1